Steel windows are great. Steel windows on your terms are even better.

 These sleek, modern products are now popular in not only commercial architecture, but in residential applications as well.
 It’s not hard to see why -- steel windows are the best at matching durability with elegance.

 Most steel windows use solid, extruded components.
-But steel window manufacturers and building designers are looking past the window itself to an easy, elegant, and inexpensive way to enhance the installation: steel window trim!
+But window manufacturers and designers are looking past the window itself to an easy, elegant, and inexpensive way to enhance the installation.
+In comes the hollow, snap-on, roll formed trim.

 Steel Windows: Separating the Frame From the Trim